jorigamy/jorigamy.github.io/README.md

 I implemented a javascript library that allows you to create animations quickly and easily.
 In order to use it you should know a bit of Javascript and [read the documentation](https://popmotion.io/)

+## Prism.js

+A javascript library to quickly create portions of code and share them on your web pages with an excellent highlighter code.

+Visit documentation to understad how to use it: http://prismjs.com/

 # To do

 - [x] deploy to Netlify button